cogbookspblc/cogbook_unity/README.md

 ### Installation Steps:

 #### Step 1:
-[CogBooks] provides a plugin package (Ex: cogbook_unity) to be installed in the open edX environment.
+[CogBooks] provides a plugin package to be installed in the open edX environment.
 Open the FTP client and connect to the server of the open edX platform of the institution.
 Note: LMS admin should have permissions to access the Open edX server via an FTP client.
 #### Step 2:
 Open the server in a terminal for the next steps.